 Urrbrae House Historic Precinct

-The Urrbrae House Historic Precinct is situated on the Waite Campus of the University of Adelaide on land bequeathed in 1914 by Peter Waite to the University, for use as an agricultural research and teaching facility, and to create a public park or garden.
-The land has remained unsubdivided since 1839.
-The Urrbrae House Historic Precinct has a commitment to community outreach and is an accredited museum with History SA.
+The Urrbrae House Historic Precinct is situated on the Waite Campus of the University of Adelaide on land bequeathed in 1914 by Peter Waite to the University.
+Today the Urrbrae House Historic Precinct promotes the history of the Waite Campus and is committed to community outreach.
+It is also an accredited museum by the History Trust of South Australia.

 The Urrbrae House Historic Precinct incorporates